-4.4.2 Pits, Sumps and Well Cellars: The Arellanes Lease is equipped with eight well cellars.
+- 4.4.1 Gas/Liquid Separation: The Righetti Lease utilizes one gas/liquid separators that is connected to the gas gathering system.
+Only fugitive emissions are associated with the separator. - 4.4.2 Pits, Sumps and Well Cellars: The Righetti Lease is equipped with two well cellars.
 Well cellar emissions are reduced 70-percent for maintaining the cellar per the requirements of Rule 344.
-These emission estimates are based District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method - Modified for Revised ROC Definition).
+These emission estimates are based District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method Modified for Revised ROC Definition).
 The calculation is: